offchan42/.spacemacs.d/README.md

 ## Cool Emacs keys
 **Emacs** keybindings can also be nice sometimes.
 So, instead of hating it.
 I would appreciate its good part and abandone its ugliness.
+But most of these keys are also available using `SPC `key too.

 - Type `M-q` to toggle between filling or not filling the current paragraph.
   (Wrapping text on to new lines)
+- Type `M-t` to transpose current word with the next word.
 - Type `M-u` to upper case the next word.
 - Type `M-l` to lower case the next word.